Track mileage automatically

 • Mileage logs showing date, route, distance, and business purpose of every journey

-• Evidence that both the driver and the vehicle are eligible (licence, insurance incl. business use, MOT)
+• Evidence that both the driver and the vehicle are eligible (valid licence, business-use insurance, MOT)

-As a grey fleet employer, you have no control over the vehicles themselves, so documentation really is key.
+As a grey fleet employer, you have no control over the vehicles themselves, so documentation really is the only safeguard.

 • The car's list price